fvaleri/strimzi-debugging/sessions/001/README.md

 amq-streams-cluster-operator-v2.1.0-8-6dfcc6449d-c2np5   1/1     Running   0          57s
 ```

-Then, we can create our Kafka cluster with one topic.
-Look inside the YAML files to see how the desired cluster state is
+Now we can create our Kafka cluster and one topic.
+Look inside the YAML files to see how the desired cluster is
+specified in a declarative way.
+The CO will then try to reconcile that with the actual state.
+In addition to ZooKeeper
-declared and Kafka configuration.
-In addition to ZooKeeper and Kafka pods, we have the entity operator (EO) pod which
+and Kafka pods, the entity operator (EO) pod is also deployed, which includes two namespace operators: the topic
-includes two containers: the topic-operator which reconciles `KafkaTopic` CRs for this namespace, and the user-operator
+operator (TO), which reconciles `KafkaTopic` resources, and the user operator (UO), which reconciles `KafkaUser`
-which reconciles `KafkaUser` CRs for this namespace.
-If you want to deploy multiple Kafka cluster on the same namespace,
+resources.
+If you want to deploy multiple Kafka clusters on the same namespace, make sure to only have only one instance
-make sure to only have one instance of these operators to avoid issues with topic and user creation.
+of these operators to avoid a race condition on topic and user creations.

 ```
 $ kubectl create -f sessions/001/crs